Explore All Topics

 How much is the Child and Dependent Care Credit worth?

-Currently, the Dependent Care Credit is 20% to 35% of qualified expenses.
+Currently, the Child and Dependent Care Credit ranges from 20% to 35% of qualified expenses.
 The percentage depends on your adjusted gross income (AGI).
 The maximum amount of qualified expenses for the credit is:

 • $3,000 for one qualifying person